 Do we need to apologize to God when we do something wrong?
+In short, no.

 In the church today, our idea of sin is that God is presently dealing with it as it is committed.
 And so an apology seems fitting because how could we just ignore it?
 Of course it needs to be addressed.
 Surely God is looking at us, tapping his foot, waiting for us to apologize, right?